 Even the rates for personal loans and consumer good loans are expected to drop.
 RBI has made this move so that the low rates can accelerate demand and maintain the consumption cycle.

-The RBI has also brought down the Cash Reserve Ratio (CRR) of banks from 4 percent to 3 percent.
+The RBI has also brought down banks’ Cash Reserve Ratio (CRR) from 4 percent to 3 percent.
 This means the banks will have more money to lend now.

 Apart from the above reductions in key rates, RBI also announced various liquidity measures related to MLCR and TLTRO to ease the increasing pressure.